knaw-huc/brieven-van-hooft-pipeline/README.md

 * There is no data that ties the text documents to the original scans.
 * There are various metadata annotations that have been made outside of the FoLiA.
 For some, it is not yet clear what text they reference and if they can be recovered exactly!

+All input data from the 2017 project is published in a separate git repository, which is only **privately accessible** due to license constraints (DBNL only allowed us to republish the original 17th century text).
+This repository can be found at <https://gitlab.huc.knaw.nl/tt/brieven-van-hooft-data> and is included as a git submodule in `data/input`.
+Contact [Hennie Brugman](mailto:hennie.brugman@di.huc.knaw.nl) for access.

 ### Questions

 *Q: What form of the data do we consider the source of the data that we want to make references to?*